nicholasren/streamwork-scala3/README.md

 - [ ] Topology that connect above components
   - [x] construct stream
     - [x]source and sink should be connected via queues
-    - [ ]source and operator should be connected via queues
+    - [x]source and operator should be connected via queues
   - [x] start streams
+  - [ ] use thread safe queue
-  - [x] stop streams
+  - [ ] stop streams